RobotLeopard86/Exathread/README.md

 ## Usage
 CMake and Meson build definitions are provided to make it easier to use the library, however you can also just copy `exathread.hpp` to wherever it's needed.

+## Testing
+Exathread comes with some tests which can be run either with CMake or Meson.
+Configure a build directory as usual for the build system, `cd` into the build directory, then run:
+  Meson - `meson test`
+  CMake - `ctest`

 ## Documentation
 Documentation is built and deployed automatically to https://robotleopard86.github.io/Exathread.
 If you want to build it yourself, everything is located in the `docs` folder.
 See the [docs build instructions page](docs/README.md) for more information.